mopidy/mopidy/docs/devenv.rst

 We use a number of Python development tools.
-The :file:`dev-requirements.txt` file has comments describing what we use each dependency for, so we might just as well show include the file verbatim here:
+The :file:`dev-requirements.txt` file has comments describing what we use each dependency for, so we might just as well include the file verbatim here:

 .. literalinclude:: ../dev-requirements.txt

-You probably won't use all of these development tools, but at least a majority of them.
 Install them all into the active virtualenv by running `pip
 <https://pip.pypa.io/>`_::

     pip install --upgrade -r dev-requirements.txt